[Updated February 27, 2020]

 Prior to the enactment of the Bill, a purchaser had the right to withdraw its offer within a period of 10 days following the conclusion of the preliminary contract.
 Under the Bill, and in order to emphasize the importance of the information note, the right of withdrawal of the purchaser may now be exercised within 10 days following receipt of the information note.

-Right of the purchaser to demand reimbursement of its deposit
+Right of the purchaser to demand the remittance of its deposit

 Should the developer fail to deliver the condo unit on the agreed date, the deposit must be returned to the purchaser.